mtlynch/mtlynch.io/_posts/2019-10-24-eliminate-distractions.md

 Did this by mistake.

-Tried to whitelist callers but it didn't work
+Tried to whitelist callers but it didn't work.

 ## Replace texts with phone calls